-Friends and families, adults and children all delight in lively performances of traditional music and dance; reenactments by Colonial and Civil War-era militia and cavalry; art and photography exhibits, hands-on demonstrations of traditional American crafts by 155 renowned artisans (many nationally known) plus the ever-popular tour of private historic homes.Waterford sat at the burning edge of the Civil War 150 years ago, and each side maintains camps in Waterford for the weekend.
+Friends and families, adults and children all delight in lively performances of traditional music and dance; reenactments by Colonial and Civil War-era militia and cavalry and historical interpretations of historic village life; hands-on demonstrations of traditional American crafts by 145 renowned artisans (many nationally known), art and photography exhibits, plus the ever-popular tour of private historic homes.Waterford sat at the burning edge of the Civil War 150 years ago, and each side maintains camps in Waterford for the weekend.
 A fife and drum corps marches through the narrow streets.
 Civil War soldiers reenact a past battle.
 And there is music everywhere—string bands, troubadours, barbershop, gospel, classical, folk, and traditional.

 It is entertainment with a purpose: the historic crafts demonstrated, the music played, the military reenactors, and, of course, the setting in this beautifully preserved National Historic Landmark District—all bring alive the history of an early American to see why you will have a great time at the Fair.
 And if you don’t find what you seek, phone or email us, and we’ll be happy to help.